qodfathr/Bobo/overview.md

 The reason for this is because an ESS index is not actually comprised of words but rather it is comprised of `tokens`.
-And a `token` is any string (even with spaces), and every character must exactly match for two tokens to be the same.
+And a `token` is any string (even with spaces), and every character in two tokens must exactly match for two tokens to be the same.
 So `The` and `the` are two distinctly different tokens.

 The ESS search engine matches `tokens`.
 Therefore, a search for `The` is not the same